mshibanami/redirect-web/docs/library/README.md

 - `imageFiles`:An array of image files of the rule set.
     - JPEG, PNG, and WebP are supported.
     - Recommended images size is under 1MB with 16:10 aspect ratio, but it's just a recommendation.
 There are no strict rules.
-- `aboutURL` (optional): A link to a webpage where users can learn more about the rule set.
+- `aboutURL` (optional): A link to a web page where users can learn more about the rule set.
-- `title`: A short title of the rule set.
+- `title` (optional): A short title of the rule set.
+This is optional when the first rule in the rule set has non-empty `title`.
 - `description` (optional): A description of the rule set.
 This is optional when the first rule in the rule set has non-empty `comments`.
 - `primaryCategoryId`: A primary category ID of the rule set.
 Find a list of the categories in [categories.json](./categories.json).
 - `secondaryCategoryId` (optional): A secondary category ID of the rule set.